 - While the onions cook, prepare the sauce.
 Add the ketchup, mustard, brown sugar, Worcestershire and black pepper to a small mixing bowl.
 Mix well to combine and set aside.

-- While the onions cool, place the ground beef, egg, breadcrumbs, salt, pepper, and garlic into a large mixing bowl.
-Once the onions are cool to the touch, add them to the bowl (be sure to remove the thyme sprig) and mix all the ingredients until well combined.
+- Place the ground beef, egg, breadcrumbs, salt, pepper, and garlic into a large mixing bowl.
+Once the onions are cool to the touch, add them to the bowl and mix all the ingredients until well combined.